FUTURES TAKING FLIGHT: Local foundation introduces children in underserved communities to aviation

 The Forgotten Heroes Foundation’s mission is use aviation, paired with a Science, Technology, Engineering and Math (STEM) platform to educate, inspire and encourage underserved communities.

-“We talk to them about the struggles he went through, fighting for his country, as a black man, being 24 years old, dying for his country.
-And that’s inspirational to them,” Pete says
+“We talk to them about the struggles he went through, fighting for his country, as a Black man, being 24 years old, dying for his country.
+And that’s inspirational to them,” Pete said.

-The connection the volunteers make with the students helps put the students on the right path – in school and in the community.
+The connection the volunteers make with the students helps put the students on the right path, both in school and in the community.

 “They’re seeing a dramatic improvement in behavior and responsibility in students taking more initiative.
-Cut bite ) they understand that, hey, in order to achieve some of these goals, I actually have to apply myself I have to work hard.”
+They understand that, hey, in order to achieve some of these goals, I actually have to apply myself; I have to work hard.”

 “We hope that one of the children that come through our program, when they land, say, I want to do that!
-And instead of someone like me, who made that decision at maybe 17 or 18 years old, we’d like to capture that at 14 years”
+And instead of someone like me, who made that decision at maybe 17 or 18 years old, we’d like to capture that at 14 years,” Pete said.

-Showing at a young age – that the sky is the limit- and to dream big.
+Showing them at a young age – that the sky is the limit – and to dream big.

 The foundation hopes to sponsor scholarships in the future so kids interested in aviation can get their pilot’s license at no cost to them.
 If you’re interested in supporting the foundation, you can do so by visiting their website.
 The non-profit organization also needs volunteers to support their STEM outreach programs.